 This development trend in affect creates an inadequate supply of suitably designated land for an ultimate residential population of 205,000 people envisioned by the Comprehensive Plan.
-Amending the Future Land Use Map for the southern 30 acres of the Mosaic site from Commercial/Industrial to Residential Medium Low, Residential Medium and Residential High as part of the 68.2-acre Mosaic development expands the acreage for residential development within the Urban Development Boundary providing additional land for residential units and in the case of the proposed Mosaic development will provide densities at a range envisioned for the Appleton area.
+Amending the Future Land Use Map for the southern 30 acres of the Mosaic site from Commercial/Industrial to Residential Medium Low, Residential Medium and Residential High as part of the 70-acre Mosaic development expands the acreage for residential development within the Urban Development Boundary providing additional land for residential units and in the case of the proposed Mosaic development will provide densities at a range envisioned for the Appleton area.
+Staff finds this criterion has been met.